mrjackyliang/homebridge-adt-pulse/README.md

   }
 }
 ```
-__Notice:__ If you prefer to prevent this functionality, you can block the URL that the plugin utilizes to notify me.
+__Note:__ If you prefer to prevent this functionality, you can block the URL that the plugin utilizes to notify me.
 However, it is essential to note that I will not be able to offer assistance or support if you choose to impede the plugin from fulfilling its purpose to the best of its capabilities.

+__Note 2:__ In certain scenarios, the plugin may identify anomalies while parsing portal data.
+Such reports may contain raw HTML data (redacted in the logs).
+To ensure prompt updates, the raw HTML sent to me will remain unfiltered.

 ## Credits and Appreciation
 If you find value in the ongoing development of this plugin and wish to express your appreciation, you have the option to become my supporter on [GitHub Sponsors](https://github.com/sponsors/mrjackyliang)!